8 Best Walks in Sydney Harbour National Park

 The Gap in Watsons Bay

-Another must-see highlight is the Hornby Lighthouse, a characteristic red and white striped tower built in 1858.
-The views from this spot are amazing, with the Pacific Ocean to the east, Sydney Harbour to the west and North Head right in front of you.
+Another highlight is the Hornby Lighthouse, an iconic red-and-white striped tower built in 1858.
+The views from this spot are exceptional, with the Pacific Ocean stretching out to the east, Sydney Harbour to the west, and North Head right in front of you.

 Watsons Bay Circuit Walk